-10 Tips For Communicating With Your Partner When You’re Really Mad At Them
+10 Effective Ways To Communicate With Your Partner When You’re Really Mad At Them

 Be honest.
 There’s nothing like a heated adrenaline rush to make you feel liberated and justified when you’re angry.
 All those pent-up aggravations you’ve been stuffing behind a smile?
 All the times you’ve picked up the slack, covered for your spouse’s irresponsibility, and was the bigger person?

-Here are 10 effective ways to have better communication in your relationship when you're angry at your spouse.
+Here are 10 ways to communicate with your partner when you're really mad at them:

 1. Think good thoughts about your spouse

-The time to begin this exercise obviously isn’t when you’re at wit’s end.
-By practicing kind thoughts and actions on a daily basis (even on the tough days), it’s easier to think, speak, and behave positively.
+The time to begin this exercise isn’t when you’re at wit’s end.
+Practicing kind thoughts and actions daily (even on tough days) makes it easier to think, speak, and behave positively.

 Make note of your partner’s kind actions, no matter how small.
-Just keep them in the "notes to self" file and let them nourish your perspective of your spouse.
+Keep them in the notes in a file and let them nourish your perspective of your spouse.

 2. Accept responsibility for your own emotions and feelings